-Summertime is peak season for Butchart Gardens, with thousands of tourists and local residents visiting the gardens each day.
-Highlights of the summer season at Butchart Gardens include the Saturday night fireworks displays, nightly garden illuminations and the Summer Festival outdoor concerts.
+Summertime is peak season for Butcharts, with thousands of tourists and local residents visiting the gardens each day.
+Highlights of the summer season at the gardens include the Saturday night fireworks displays, nightly garden illuminations and the Summer Festival outdoor concerts.

-For information on Butchart Gardens in the summer, see below.
-For information on Butchart Gardens in general, including activities at other times of the year, click Butchart Gardens Victoria.
+For information about the venue in the summer, see below.
+For information on the attraction in general, including activities at other times of the year, click Butchart Gardens Victoria.

-From June 15 until September 15 Butchart Gardens is open from 9 am until 10 pm and admission is at its highest, costing close to $32 for adults and half price for youth ages 13 to 17.
+From June 15 until September 15, most years, Butchart Gardens is open from 9 am until 10 pm and admission is at its highest, costing close to $32 for adults and half price for youth ages 13 to 17.
 Summer admission for children is a great deal, with those ages 5 to 12 getting in for just $3 and kids even younger being free.

 Although appearing on the pricey side for adults, given what’s offered in the summer, admission prices are actually fairly reasonable, especially if you go frequently and get an annual pass which doesn’t cost a lot more.
 Also, if you go on Fireworks night or when there’s a major artist performing in concert, $32 ends being a pretty good deal.